 Special Education Program Overview

 The Special Education Program is part of the Department of Counseling, Higher Education, and Special Education (CHSE).
-Available programs in special education are designed to prepare highly qualified teachers, to provide undergraduate and graduate level course content, and to prepare researchers, teacher educators, and leaders in the field of special education.
+Available programs in special education are designed to prepare highly qualified teachers at the undergraduate and graduate level, to provide undergraduate and graduate level course content, field experiences, and internships, and to prepare researchers, teacher educators, and leaders in the field of special education.

-- M.Ed. in Special Education with Generic Age Based Certification (one year program)
+- M.Ed. in Elementary/Middle Special Education Teacher Preparation Program (one year, full time program)

 - M.Ed. in Special Education with Severe Disabilities Certification Only